Master of Science in Computer Science

 Personal Statement

 Applicants must submit a personal statement that clearly articulates their motivation for pursuing a Master of Science in Computer Science.
-This statement provides an opportunity for prospective students to express their professional goals, interests, and motivation behind their decision to advance their education in this field.
+This statement offers prospective students the opportunity to articulate their professional goals, interests, and motivation for pursuing further education in this field.

 Letters of Recommendation